oarepo/invenio-e2e/README.md

     rm -rf temp-repository
     ```

-4. Install dependencies
+4. Install dependencies:

     ```bash
     cd <my-repository>/e2e
     pnpm install
     ```

-5. Configure environment variables
+5. Configure environment variables:

     You will need a test user that can deposit records in your InvenioRDM instance.